boomerang-io/flow.loader/README.md

 ## Updating Documents in a Collection
 https://www.mongodb.com/docs/manual/reference/method/js-collection/

-Updating documents in a collection and involve adding, modifying, and/or removing documents.
+Updating documents in a collection and involve modifying and/or removing documents.